cecilchurms/MechSim/README.md

 # <em><b>MechSim</em>
-# A Mechanical Simulator Workbench for FreeCAD
+# A Mechanical Simulator Workbench for FreeCAD 1.x
-#  Calculation and Display of the Planar Dynamics of a Multibody Mechanical System
+# Calculation and Simulation of the Dynamics of Planar Multibody Mechanical Systems

-#
-# [Previously "NikraDAP"]
+# [Previously "NikraDAP" for FreeCAD 0.x]

-The <b>MechSim</b> FreeCAD WorkBench is a planar multibody dynamics workbench that is based on the DAP solver algorithm developed by P.E.&nbsp;Nikravesh (**PLANAR MULTIBODY DYNAMICS: Formulation, Programming with MATLAB, and Applications**, 2nd Edition, *P.E.&nbsp;Nikravesh*, CRC&nbsp;Press, 2018)<br><br>
+The <strong>MechSim</strong> FreeCAD WorkBench is a planar multibody dynamics workbench that is based on the DAP solver algorithm developed by P.E.&nbsp;Nikravesh (**PLANAR MULTIBODY DYNAMICS: Formulation, Programming with MATLAB, and Applications**, 2nd Edition, *P.E.&nbsp;Nikravesh*, CRC&nbsp;Press, 2018)<br><br>
 ![Example of DAP](./Documentation/Images/QuadPendulum.gif)<br><br>

 # There are tutorials available for MechSim on YouTube: